Chapter 4 Modifying DaSEH Materials Leaf

 To make sure this happens correctly, the chunks you want to clean must have a label ending with response.
 Chunks without a label following this pattern will be ignored and reproduced exactly for the students.

-- Download the .Rmd files found in the modules directory of the GitHub repository (and any relevant data files from the data directory).
+1. Download the .Rmd files found in the modules directory of the GitHub repository.
+Download any relevant data files from the data directory).

 4.5 Modify Codeathon materials

 Our codeathon materials are Google Slide presentations which are available to view by the public.
-This allows for copying and pasting content within the slides.
+You can find iterations of these materials on Google Drive.

-You can share HTML, PDF and Word files directly with your students or you can host your website for free on GitHub using GitHub pages (pages_github?) as described above.
+You can share HTML, PDF and Word files directly with your students or you can host your website for free on GitHub using GitHub Pages as described above.

-If you are new to GitHub, also be sure to check out Happy Git with R (happygitwithr?).
+If you are new to GitHub, also be sure to check out Happy Git with R.

 4.7 Session info